 These rules are very seldom if ever wavered, especially in the case of a disability lasting less than one year, because the Social Security Administration believes all working families have access to other financial resources such as savings, short-term disability insurances and additional monetary support from family and friends.

-The Benefit of a Social Security Lawyer
+How Can a Social Security Lawyer Help My Claim?

 Often by the time your medical team has finally determined your condition now meets the Social Security qualifications for disability, your financial situation is strained to the point where discussing your case with a lawyer is not in the budget and you decide to go ahead and file your claim on your own.
 While the paperwork generally isn’t that complicated, statistics have shown applicants who are represented by a Social Security lawyer from the beginning have a significant increase in having their initial claim approved.